-12 K. Kimura, A. Mamane, T. Sasaki, K. Sato, J. Takagi, R. Niwayama, Y. Hufnagel, L. and Shimamoto, J.-F. Joanny, S. Uchida, and A. Kimura.
-Endoplasmic-reticulum-mediated microtubule alignment governs cytoplasmic streaming, Nat Cell Biol, 19: 399-406, 2017 values for each tubule and cisterna, and can be displayed as an colour-coded overlay on the image (Fig. 7.6(b,c)).
+13 K. Kimura, A. Mamane, T. Sasaki, K. Sato, J. Takagi, R. Niwayama, Y. Hufnagel, L. and Shimamoto, J.-F. Joanny, S. Uchida, and A. Kimura.
+Endoplasmic-reticulum-mediated microtubule alignment governs cytoplasmic streaming.
+Nat Cell Biol, 19: 399-406, 2017 speed and direction are expressed as maximum, local (scalar) or global (vector sum) values for each tubule and cisterna, and can be displayed as a colour-coded overlay on the image (e.g. Fig. 7.7(b,c)).

 The colour-coded image provides some indication of the speed of movement by reference to the calibrated colour-bar, with the scale set between min and max.
 Full quantitative measurements are not calculated until the tubular network and cisternae have been extracted (See Chapter 9).
-Once this step is complete, results for speed and direction are expressed as maximum or average
+Once this step is complete, results for